External Root Resorption

 Signs And Symptoms Of External Root Resorption

-• Pain During Chewing or Touch: Experiencing pain while chewing or touching a specific tooth may suggest external root resorption.
-Pressure on the affected area can exacerbate discomfort.
+• Pain During Chewing or Touch: Pain when chewing or touching the affected tooth may suggest that the root has been compromised.

 External root resorption